ackertyson/dock-ops/README.md

 `docker stop $(docker ps -q -f name=_____)`

-Note that this allows you to stop containers by _name_ (instead of by container ID, which is how `docker stop` works).
+Note that this allows you to stop containers by *name* (instead of by container ID, which is how `docker stop` works).

+*Completions: currently running containers*

 ### tag